hawkerboy7/VirtualView/README.md

 	This function allows you to remove a single class or multiple classes from the virtual tree.
 It removes them if they are found.

 - [this.append](https://github.com/hawkerboy7/virtual-view/blob/master/src/virtual-view.coffee#L125)<br>
 	This function allows you to append a child to the virtual tree.
-It should either be a [VText](https://github.com/Matt-Esch/virtual-dom#example---creating-a-vtree-using-the-objects-directly) or an $el ([VirtualNode](https://github.com/Matt-Esch/virtual-dom/blob/master/virtual-hyperscript/README.md))
+It should either be a [VText](https://github.com/Matt-Esch/virtual-dom#example---creating-a-vtree-using-the-objects-directly) or a VirtualView

 - [this.prepend](https://github.com/hawkerboy7/virtual-view/blob/master/src/virtual-view.coffee#L140)<br>
 	Same as append only this will prepend.

 - [this.update](https://github.com/hawkerboy7/virtual-view/blob/master/src/virtual-view.coffee#L159)<br>
-	This function allows you to re-render the $el.
+	This function allows you to re-render the Root Node.
 You can call this after you've changed it's atributes.
 However classes should be changed trough the addClass and removeClass functions.

 - [this.remove](https://github.com/hawkerboy7/virtual-view/blob/master/src/virtual-view.coffee#L168)<br>
 	Removes element from the DOM and VirtualDOM